-Development of the state plan was led by the Vermont Department of Health Tobacco Control Program (VTCP) as a requirement of its 2015-2020 cooperative agreement with the Centers for Disease Control and Prevention (CDC), and assisted by the Vermont Tobacco Evaluation and Review Board (VTERB) for coordinating public input.
-To ensure a comprehensive, feasible, and relevant plan, the VTCP engaged stakeholders from multiple sectors and regions of the state representing various populations and programs.
+Development of the State Plan was led by the Vermont Department of Health Tobacco Control Program (VTCP) as a requirement of their 2015 - 2020 cooperative agreement with the Centers for Disease Control and Prevention (CDC), and assisted by the Vermont Tobacco Evaluation and Review Board (VTERB) for coordinating public input.
+To ensure a comprehensive, feasible, and relevant plan, the VTCP engaged stakeholders from multiple sectors and regions of the state representing various populations and programs to inform the development of the State Plan.
 Stakeholders provided input on their priorities and strategies to mitigate tobacco use and burden over the next five years.
-Additionally, the VTCP coordinated the Vermont Tobacco Control State Plan Work Group to provide expert guidance in identifying strategies and key activities to address tobacco prevention and control in Vermont through 2020.
+Additionally, the VTCP coordinated the Vermont Tobacco Control State Plan Work Group to provide expert guidance in identifying and crafting strategies and key activities to address tobacco prevention and control in Vermont through 2020.